Mostafa-shaban-mohamed/Mostafa-shaban-mohamed/README.md

 - ⚡ Fun fact: ...
 -->
 ## 🚀 About Me
-🎓 My Name is **_Mostafa Shaaban Mohamed_**, a self-motivated **.NET full-stack developer** with experience working on multiple projects, outstanding preformer in **C# (ASP.NET) & React & Angular**, graduated in 2021 from P.H.I.
+🎓 My Name is **_Mostafa Shaaban Mohamed_**, a self-motivated **.NET full-stack developer** with experience working on multiple projects, outstanding preformer in **C# (ASP.NET) & React & Angular**, graduated from P.H.I.

 👨‍💻 I am really enthusiastic about learning new technology.
 In 2021, I learned **React.JS**, **Single Page Application** and **Responsive web apps**.
 I got started with Blogging quite recently and still work in progress.
 In Late 2022, I started learning Angular and still work in progress too.
-Now I can design, build and develop a full web application, front-end using either React Or Angular, back-end using ASP.NET Core (Clean-Archiecture, MVC Design, Three-layers Design) and Database using MS SQL Server (2014-2019).
+Now I can design, build and develop a full web application, front-end using either React Or Angular, back-end using ASP.NET Core (Clean-Archiecture, MVC Design, Three-layers Design) and Database using MS SQL Server (2014-2022).

 ## 🛠️ Skills